 - Start/Initiation: This date indicates when the project will start.
 It is used for more effective strategic planning activities.
 This is not the actual start date of the project based on when the first story is done.
 This is the target start date based on intentions of the person submitting the project.
 Start/Initiation is the target date that the development team intends to begin work on the project.
 This date is not tied to the actual work objects and the sprints or PIs they are associated to.

 - Target Completion: This date indicates what the target completion date is.
 It is used for more effective strategic planning activities.
 It reflects the date the scheduler believes the project can actually be completed (versus the Portfolio Ask date which is the date the business wants the project to be delivered).
 Target Completion is the target date that the development team intends to complete work on the project.
 This date is not tied to the actual work objects and the sprints or PIs they are associated to.

 When you click Lock next to the dates, the dates are saved.
 When locked, the following additional fields are saved: story estimate, feature estimate, capability estimate, and epic estimate.
 You can view this data together with the history of changes by clicking the information icon.
 Click Unlock to set new dates.

-- Developmental Step or Operational Step is a part of a process flow and is used to provide a continuous flow of value through the agile process.
+- Operational Step is a part of an operational process flow and is used to provide a continuous flow of value through the agile process.
 It depends on the program you select and appears only if you select a PI.
-You can learn more about process flows in the topic Create Process Flows.
-If the Map Process Steps to States option on a process flow is enabled, then when you set a process step and save the epic, the state will be changed based on its association with the process step.

 - Capitalized option is used to indicate if an epic is eligible for capitalization.
 When selected, features within the epic (and the underlying stories and tasks) become eligible for capitalization and the data for those tasks, stories, and features are rolled up as capitalized on relevant reports.